mwilc0x/ng2-flux/README.md

 open your browser to ```http://localhost:3000```

+If you want to hack on TypeScript and have changes automatically propagated to the browser, run ```tsc -w``` from the project root.

 ## About

 Scrapes live NY Times data, which is fetched from server and displayed onto the UI using Angular 2 components.

 Uses the flux architecture to retrieve data via actions and pipe that data through the dispatcher to a store which then notifies the parent Angular component that it has updated data.
-The parent Angular component then queries the store for this new data, and the new data is then passed the parent who then passes it to it's children.
+The parent Angular component then queries the store for this new data, and the new data is then passed to the parent who then passes it down to it's children.

 *Easter Egg:* at anytime while using the app press ```ALT + SHIFT + C``` to get a current copy of the recorded dispatched actions.